BVI Scuba Diving Sites

 Explore and enjoy the BVI Scuba Diving Sites from your yacht or with a local dive company.Luxury Yacht Charters

 - Dry Rocks East: An intermediate dive with a gorgeous tapestry of coral, and swirling schools of tropical fish, sharks, turtles, and crustaceans.

 - Devil’s Kitchen: A rocky outcropping covered in sponges and corals.
 This area is prone to swells, so it’s best for more experienced divers.

 - Markoe Point: Colorful reef area with underwater plants, beautiful fish, Baracuda, and lobsters.
 Enjoy exploring exciting nooks and crannies where small creatures hide.

 - Thumb Rock: This site gets its name from the vast underwater pinnacle, which looks like a giant thumb.
 Home to fantastic marine life such as rays, lobsters, and occasionally reef sharks and seahorses.

 - Wreck Alley: Four wrecks make up Wreck Alley — the Marie L, the Pat, the Beata, and the Island Seal.
 There’s a large colony of garden eels that swim around the wrecks.
 Be sure to bring your underwater camera to this one.
 It is recommended for intermediate and advanced divers.

 - Cistern Point: At 20 to 40 feet, Cistern Point is perfect for beginner divers.
 The site gets its name from cistern-like holes in the reef.
 Keep your eye out for eels, nurse sharks, and tarpon.

 - The Wreck of the Chikuzen: A Korean refrigerator ship that sank in the BVI in the early ’80s.
 It is home to countless rays, sharks, and larger game fish.
-This is one of the BVI’s exciting scuba diving sites and attracts many sea life.
+This is one of BVI’s exciting scuba diving sites and attracts a large variety of sea life.